Vitamin K plays a key role in helping the blood clot, preventing excessive bleeding and helping wounds to heal.

 Vitamin K uses

 Low levels of vitamin K can increase the risk of uncontrolled bleeding.
 While vitamin K deficiencies are rare in adults, they are very common in newborn infants.
 A single dose of vitamin K given to newborns is standard.
-Vitamin K is also used to counteract an overdose of the blood thinner warfarin.
+Vitamin K is also used to counteract an overdose of the anticoagulant ('blood thinner') warfarin.

 While vitamin K deficiencies are uncommon, you may be at higher risk if you: